Citation, DOI & article data

-Medial epicondylitis (also known as the golfer elbow) is an inflammatory condition around the common flexor tendon of the elbow.
+Medial epicondylitis (also known as golfer elbow) is an inflammatory condition around the common flexor tendon of the elbow.

 It is less common than lateral epicondylitis.
 As with lateral epicondylitis, it typically occurs in the 4th to 5th decades of life.
 There is no recognised gender predilection.

 Patients typically present with insidiously medial elbow pain, swelling and tenderness, particularly over the medial epicondyle.
 The pain can worsen with wrist flexion and forearm pronation activities.
 Patients may offer a history of sports activities, including golf, overhead throwing sports, and racket sports.
 The patient's history may include the occurrence of an acute sport injury or an acute trauma.

 It is thought to occur from valgus forces transmitted to the medial elbow during forearm pronation and wrist flexion may exceed the strength of the muscles, tendons, and supporting ligaments.
 As cumulative stress or overuse of the common extensor mechanism results in lateral epicondylitis.
 This repetitive stress and overuse can lead to tendinosis involving the musculotendinous junction of the flexor-pronator muscle group at the medial elbow, with microtrauma and partial tearing that may progress to a full-thickness tendon tear.

 MR imaging is the most widely used modality for asessment, although ultrasound also may be performed.

 May be identified as outward bowing, heterogeneous echogenicity, or thickening of the common tendon, with subjacent fluid collection and intratendinous calcification.
 Discrete tears appear as hypoechoic regions with adjacent tendon discontinuity.
 Color Doppler may show tendon hyperemia.
 Dynamic assessment can also be performed to delineate instability.

 Described features on MRI include 2:

-- thickening and increased signal intensity on both T1 and T2 weightd sequences of the common flexor tendon
+- thickening and increased signal intensity on both T1 and T2 weighted sequences of the common flexor tendon

 Treatment and prognosis

 Treatment starts with application of cold packs to the elbow and oral NSAID therapy.
 Other clinical approaches includes use of a splint, one or more local corticosteroid injections, application of ultrasound waves and guided rehabilitation program.
 Surgery is often performed if there is no clinical response after 3 to 6 months of conservative treatment.

 For a clinical differential diagnosis of medial elbow pain, consider: